 In fact, it is now necessary to establish utilities in Africa, and there is an urgent need to build low-cost housing to accommodate the rapidly growing urban population.
 This boom in the construction industry has begun to affect other peripheral areas not directly related to the construction industry.

-Manufacturers of auxiliary products such as crane ropes, cables, pulleys and buckles have also benefited from this development.
+Manufacturers of auxiliary products such as crane ropes, cables, pulleys and buckles etc have also benefited from this development.
+LLC “Research and Production Company Experimental Plant” is one of equipment manufacturers who can attest to the development.